 - EHRs are shifting their base to cloud: which makes sharing between different institutions faster and easier (as well as easy to maintain too) On-premise are expensive to set up (it takes about $40,000), which is waived away if you have the cloud-based infrastructure.
 It can also be easily updated compared to the previous system.

 - Patient portals: Now more and more hospitals are adopting patient portals.
 It first started off in 2013, and then increased rapidly by about 26% by 2014.

-- The advent of telemedicine: Very useful to reduce a cost of care, with remote access to patients, and provides flexibility to providers.
+- The advent of telemedicine: Very useful to reduce the cost of care, with remote access to patients, and provides flexibility to providers.

 - EHR shall go mobile: EHR shall finally go mobile, which shall also boost forward adoption of telemedicine.
 A majority of users (patients and doctors alike) are quite satisfied with health apps.

-- EHR and Big Data: With the introduction of EHR, it certainly leads to simultaneous access to large data sets necessary for experiments and evidence-based medication.
+- EHR and Big Data: With the introduction of EHR, it certainly leads to simultaneous access to large datasets necessary for experiments and evidence-based medicine.

 - EHR security: web-based security is still a big concern for HER on Cloud.
 Cloud-based HER system achieves HIPAA compliance with high-level encryption methods and final level security.